Ship Wake Detection in SAR Images via Sparse Regularization: Experimental Results

 \subsection{Wake detection in simulated SAR images of sea surface}

-In the first set of experiments, we tested our wake detection algorithm with simulated SAR images of the sea surface.
+In the first set of experiments, we tested the proposed method with simulated SAR images of the sea surface.
 We generated two SAR images with VV polarisation and a 4 m/s wind speed, 50 m size of ship, which is moving with velocity of 9 m/s.
 In addition, both images are with different ship orientation, which effects the visibility of the wakes \cite{panico2017sar}.
-Inverse problem solution with all employed priors are obtained for both images and the procedure described above for detecting ship wakes is modified just to detect Kelvin wakes instead of all five wakes.
+Inverse problem solution with all employed priors are obtained and the procedure described above for detecting ship wakes is modified just to detect Kelvin arms instead of all five wakes as simulated images only contain 1 or 2 visible Kelvin arms.

-For both images, all visible wakes are successfully detected for all types of priors.
+A comparison study has been carried out for both images and all visible wakes are successfully detected for all types of priors.
 Moreover, we apply different $F$ index values to determine the most suitable value for $F$ in the confirmation step and we conclude that the $F$ index value of 0.1 is enough to discard wrong detections which follows our assumption for real SAR images in this paper.
-In Figure \ref{fig:simImage}, simulated images and the wake detection results for GMC, $L_1$ and TV priors are depicted.
+In Figure \ref{fig:simImage}, simulated images and the wake detection results for GMC, $L_1$ and TV are depicted.
 On examining the figure, it is clear that all three visible Kelvin wakes are detected and the invisible one in Figure \ref{fig:simImage}-(a) is discarded.